robertostling/eight-bit-forth/README.md

 macros.
 We define some zero-page locations as constants, and some operations to transfer data to and from the top stack elements.

-Note that the word `CONSTANT` is not defined yet, so we define constants using full colon definitions.
+Note that the word `VAR` (typically named `CONSTANT`) is not defined yet, so we define constants using full colon definitions.

     : STACK> CE ;
     : STACK-1 CD FF ;